apache/airflow/docs/apache-airflow/best-practices.rst

   airflow dependencies) to make use of multiple virtual environments
 * You can run tasks with different sets of dependencies on the same workers - thus Memory resources are reused (though see below about the CPU overhead involved in creating the venvs).
-* In bigger installations, DAG Authors do not need to ask anyone to create the venvs for you.
+* In bigger installations, Dag Authors do not need to ask anyone to create the venvs for you.
-  As a DAG Author, you only have to have virtualenv dependency installed and you can specify and modify the environments as you see fit.
+  As a Dag Author, you only have to have virtualenv dependency installed and you can specify and modify the environments as you see fit.
 * No changes in deployment requirements - whether you use Local virtualenv, or Docker, or Kubernetes, the tasks will work without adding anything to your deployment.
-* No need to learn more about containers, Kubernetes as a DAG Author.
+* No need to learn more about containers, Kubernetes as a Dag Author.
 Only knowledge of Python requirements is required to author DAGs this way.

 There are certain limitations and overhead introduced by this operator: